dphansti/mango/README.rst

  should bowtie alignments be done using paramter for very short reads (~20 bp).
 If libraries were generated via tagmentation this should be set to FALSE. default = TRUE

 ``threads``
- number of threads to be used for bowtie alignment. default = 1
+ number of threads to be used for bowtie alignment. default = 1 (!!
+This option is currently disabled to due to errors.
+We are working on a solution !!)